The Chronicles of Riddick: Plot

+On Crematoria, Riddick quickly asserts his position in the prison's populace.
+He finds Jack, the girl he also rescued 5 years ago, now named Kyra, who resents him for abandoning her.
+Meanwhile, tension brews between Toombs and the prison warden, who knows this bounty has attracted the Necromongers to Crematoria.
+A firefight breaks out, killing most of the bounty hunters except for Toombs.

-The guards kill the bounty hunters except for Toombs, take the reward money, and prepare to leave before the Necromongers arrive.
-After leaving Toombs in a cell, Riddick escapes the prison and leads several prisoners across Crematoria's volcanic surface to steal the ship.
-The guards reach the hangar, just as the prisoners arrive to find the Necromongers have cornered them there.
-All of the guards and prisoners are killed, and Riddick is incapacitated by Vaako.
-With the approach of the deadly sunrise, Vaako leaves Riddick to die and the Necromongers capture Kyra.
+Overpowering and locking Toombs in a cell, Riddick escapes the prison and leads several prisoners across Crematoria's volcanic surface to the hangar to steal Toombs' ship.
+As the prisoners reach the outside of the hangar, they find that Necromonger ships have also landed.
+A three-way fight breaks out between the Necromongers, the prisoners, and the hangar guards.
+In the end, all of the guards and prisoners are killed, Riddick is incapacitated by Vaako, and Kyra is captured.
+As the deadly sunrise approaches, Vaako leaves Riddick to die and departs.
+He later reports Riddick dead and is promoted by the Lord Marshal.

-Riddick is saved by the Purifier, who tells him that if he stays away from the Necromongers, the Lord Marshal promises not to hunt him.
-The Purifier then reveals that he too is a Furyan and encourages Riddick to kill the Lord Marshal before committing suicide by walking out into the scorching heat.
-Riddick then flies back to Helion Prime using Toombs's spacecraft.
-Meanwhile, Vaako reports Riddick dead and is promoted to a higher rank by the Lord Marshal.
+The Purifier, who stays behind, drags Riddick to safety.
+He reveals that he too is a Furyan and, fighting his brain-washing, encourages Riddick to kill the Lord Marshal, then commits suicide by walking into the scorching sunlight.

-Riddick infiltrates the main hall on the Necromongers' flagship, where Dame Vaako sees him but encourages her husband not to warn the Lord Marshal and to let Riddick strike first and pave the way for Vaako to kill the Lord Marshal and take his place as leader.
-When Riddick attacks, the Lord Marshal presents Kyra, who appears to have been converted.
-Riddick fights the Lord Marshal in front of his army, who keeps the upper hand with his supernatural powers.
-When it appears that Riddick is about to be killed, Kyra stabs the Lord Marshal in the back with a spear and he punches her into a column of spikes, mortally wounding her.
-Vaako attempts to strike the wounded Lord Marshal, who uses his powers to evade the blow but is stopped by Riddick, who takes the opportunity and swiftly kills him.
-Kyra dies in Riddick's arms just before the Necromongers, including Vaako, kneel before Riddick as their new leader.
+Flying back to Helion Prime on Toombs's ship, Riddick infiltrates the Necromongers' flagship.
+Dame Vaako sees him but encourages her husband to let Riddick fight Lord Marshal first, then kill the victor and take place as leader.
+Taking advantage of the Necromonger's culture, Riddick openly challenges Lord Marshal, who taunts him by revealing Kyra has been converted.
+Riddick fights Lord Marshal, who keeps the upper hand with his supernatural powers.
+When Riddick's life is at risk, Kyra stabs the Lord Marshal with a spear and gets knocked into a column of spikes.
+Vaako attempts to strike the wounded Lord Marshal, who evades the blow.
+However, Riddick intercepts and kills him.
+After Kyra dies in Riddick's arms, the Necromongers, including Vaako, kneel before Riddick as their new leader.